Harley Tour-Pak on a Road Star

 For the side marker lights I used a simple 12v RGB led light strip.
 I cut it and soldered a red (+) wire to the 12v line and a black (-) wire to the Red line.
 I used heat shrink to cover them up.
 I cut the connector for the green and blue so it left me with two tabs to solder to and then slide the heat shrink over.
 These lights are always on.
 I connected them to the Blue Wire on the tail light connector.
 The LED light strips can be cut into sections.
 Nine lights will fit nicely in the Tour-Pak so that is what I used.
 They have adhesive on one side but I wanted to ensure that they stayed in place so I bought a knock off Alien Tape and it keeps it in place nicely.

-I purchased a smoked tail light.
+You will need to purchase lights that fit your tour-pak.
+I purchased a smoked tail light and lenses for the side marker lights.
 The center is a 3-wire light which can function as a running light and brake light.
 The side lights are 2-wire lights and can function as turn signals.
 I wired it so that all of the lights would function as running lights, the center would function as a brake light and the side lights would function as blinkers.
 In order to do this I ignored the third wire on the middle light.
 I did this so that they would all appear at the same brightness for the running lights.
 I used rectifier diodes and resistors to set them up so that they were all dual brightness.
 That way the brake light and blinkers were brighter than the running lights.
 I picked up a 300 ohm resistors.
 The amount of resistance you need will depend on how many LEDs you have.
 I used one 300 ohm diode for each light and it is sufficient for my set up.
 The video below was very helpful in this process.